Ramvaris/ac-npcbots/.github/README.md

 NPCBots issues can be reported via the [Github issue tracker](https://github.com/trickerer/Trinity-Bots/issues/).

+Issues with my specific fork can be reported via [Github issue tracker](https://github.com/ramvaris/AzerothCore-wotlk-with-NPCBots/issues/).

 Please take the time to review existing issues before submitting your own to prevent duplicates.

 ## Submitting fixes

-C++ fixes are submitted as [pull requests](https://github.com/trickerer/Azerothcore-wotlk-with-NPCBots/pulls).
+C++ fixes are submitted as [pull requests](https://github.com/ramvaris/Azerothcore-wotlk-with-NPCBots/pulls).

 You can check the [authors](https://github.com/azerothcore/azerothcore-wotlk/blob/master/AUTHORS) file for more details.